JohnYoungSuh/TA-suhlabs-eMASS/demo/QUICKSTART.md

 # Quick Start: Create Demo Video in 5 Minutes

-This guide will help you create a professional demo video of TA-securepro-eMASS without any watermarks.
+This guide will help you create a professional demo video of TA-suhlabs-eMASS without any watermarks.

 ## Step 1: Setup (One-time, ~2 minutes)